overloadOps/OverloadOps-Discord-Server-Cloner/README.md

 ---

 **Disclaimer:** This tool is for educational and administrative purposes only.
-Do not use it to violate Discord's Terms of Service.
+Do not use it to violate Discord's Terms of Service.The author is not responsible for any misuse or damage.